|Corporate Governance Principles|

 Corporate Strategy.
 The Board periodically reviews the Company’s long-term strategic and business plans and fundamental financial and business strategies.

-Attendance at Meetings.
+Meeting Attendance and Materials.
 It is the responsibility of the directors to attend Board meetings and meetings of committees on which they serve, and to spend the time needed and meet as frequently as necessary to properly discharge their duties.
-Directors should review in advance of any meeting all materials distributed in writing to directors.
+Directors should review in advance of any meeting all preparatory meeting materials distributed in writing to directors.
 It is also expected that directors will attend the annual meeting of stockholders.

 Access to Advisors.
 The Board and board committees may hire independent legal, financial or other advisors.

 The Board selects the Chairman and the CEO in accordance with the by-laws of the Company and upon the criteria that the Board deems appropriate.
-The Chairman presides at all meetings of the stockholders and of the Board.
+The Board may designate the same person to serve as both the Chairman and the CEO.
+The Chairman presides at all meetings of the stockholders and of the Board, except instances in which the Lead Director (if a Lead Director has been designated by the Board) presides as otherwise provided in these Principles.
 The CEO is responsible for the general management of the affairs of the Company and shall perform all duties which may be required by law and such other duties as are properly required by the Board.
 The CEO shall make reports to the Board and the stockholders, and shall see that all orders and resolutions of the Board and of any committee of the Board are carried into effect.

 3. Lead Director